jaro-sevcik/autodiff-simple-rs/README.md

 * Simple grad tracing.
 * Composable grad tracing (WIP).
   * Generic grad tracer (tracer of a tracer).
+  * Composable wrapper for grad.

 **TODO**
-* Composable grad tracing.
-  * Composable wrapper for grad.
-* Test for gradient, including composable functions.
 * Simple tracing into expressions.
   * Composing grad with expression tracing (not sure how, yet, really).
   * Caching for compiled expressions.